cran/qrnn/README.md

 changing the optimization algorithm via `method`.
 Non-crossing quantiles are implemented by stacking multiple copies of the `x` and `y` data, one copy per value of `tau`.
 Depending on the dataset size, this can lead to large matrices being passed to the optimization routine.
-In the Adam `adam` stochastic gradient descent method, the `minibatch` size can be adjusted to help offset this cost.
+In the `adam` adaptive stochastic gradient descent method, the `minibatch` size can be adjusted to help offset this cost.
+Model complexity is determined via the number of hidden nodes, `n.hidden` and `n.hidden2`, as well as the optional weight penalty `penalty`;
-Model complexity is determined via the number of hidden nodes, `n.hidden` and `n.hidden2`, as well as the optional weight penalty `penalty`; values of these hyperparameters are crucial to obtaining a well performing model.
+values of these hyperparameters are crucial to obtaining a well performing model.

-For `mcqrnn.fit`, it is also possible to estimate the full quantile regression process by specifying a single integer value for `tau`.
-In this case, `tau` is the number of random samples used in the stochastic estimation, which is performed via the `adam` optimizer.
+When using `mcqrnn.fit`, it is also possible to estimate the full quantile regression process by specifying a single integer value for `tau`.
+In this case, `tau` is the number of random samples used in the stochastic estimation.
 For more information, see Tagasovska and Lopez-Paz (2019).
 It may be necessary to restart the optimization multiple times from the previous weights and biases, in which case `init.range` can be set to the `weights` values from the previously completed optimization run.
+For large datasets, it is recommended that the `adam` method with an integer `tau` and an appropriate `minibatch` size be used for optimization.

 If models for multiple quantiles have been fitted, for example by `mcqrnn.fit` or multiple calls to either `qrnn.fit` or `qrnn2.fit`, the (experimental) `dquantile` function and its companion functions are available to